abhishekarya1/DSA-2k23/bs.md

   - use previous approach to find leftmost and righmost indexes
   - another way but linear TC: find any occurance of it using BS (if not found return `-1`), either check `idx == -1` then occurance is `0`, or if a valid `idx` linearly scan its left half and right half for more occurances (time = `O(n)`)
 ---
-- Search in rotated sorted array (no duplicates) - goto the sorted half only if in range, otherwise goto the other half
+- Search in rotated sorted array (no duplicates) - we can't tell which half to goto only by looking at `arr[mid]` and `target` now, we can only do that in sorted arrays (or sorted half).
+Check which half is sorted - goto it only if target is in its range, otherwise goto the other half (even if unsorted) - iteratively looking for sorted half
 - Search in rotated sorted array (duplicates present) - if `arr[mid] == k` is true then we've found our element, otherwise check condition `arr[mid] == arr[low] && arr[mid] == arr[high]` and if true do `low++; high--; continue;`, rest is the same as above
 ---
 - Find minimum in Rotated Sorted Array: leftmost element (`arr[low]` or `arr[mid]`) in the sorted half will be the lowest, keep going to sorted halves and get minimum of it, and go to the other part